 - Max out your IRA and 401(k) accounts.
 If you can afford to do so, consider maxing out your IRA and 401(k) contributions.
 This will help you maximize your investments.

 - Consider taxable accounts.
 If you still have money that you’re able to set aside but have already contributed the maximum amount, you can put this money into a savings or brokerage account, which may grow over time.

 If the thought of putting away too much of your paycheck gives you financial anxiety, you can always start small and increase your retirement savings as you get more comfortable.

-Sabin says that habits and automation can make a huge difference when it comes to retirement savings.
+Habits and automation can make a huge difference when it comes to retirement savings.
 Being as consistent as possible about saving for retirement can go a long way.
-And if possible, why not make your contributions automatic?
-That way, your retirement savings will grow without your having to think about it on a day-to-day basis.
+And if possible, why not consider making your contributions automatic?
+That way, your retirement savings will grow without you having to think about it on a day-to-day basis.

-According to Sabin, it’s never too early or too late to start saving for retirement.
-And Nuttall points out that the earlier you start, the easier it is to meet your retirement goals.
+It’s never too early or too late to start saving for retirement.
+And the earlier you start, the easier it might be to meet your retirement goals.
 Starting early could also help you prepare for the possibility of forced early retirement.

 The earlier you start saving, the more opportunity your money has to grow.
 How your retirement savings account changes depends on the economy and how your money is invested.

 If you’re nervous that you may not have started saving early enough, you still have options.
 For example, once you reach age 50, you may be eligible to make annual catch-up contributions.